 Sensory bins are great ways to engage preschoolers in exploring and to build conceptual knowledge.
 This Christmas sensory bin builds pre-literacy skills.
 Children can find and match alphabet letters.
 They build visual discrimination skills, identifying the differences among letters.
 And they have so much fun digging in the bin to find the letters.
+And this activity includes a free Christmas Tree printable to download as well.

 Christmas Sensory Bin